25 Hidden Culinary Gems: A Foodie’s Dream

 hand taking Mexican meat sopes from traditional dia de muertos offering

-This southern Mexico town is best known as the birthplace of mezcal but foodies love Oaxaca’s unmistakable combination of Mexican flavors in their seven famous moles.
-The traditional female cooks found in Oaxaca bring an authentic experience to the gastronomy here and the World Heritage City’s rich culture and food flavors are present in the food found at Oaxaca’s many street food carts and homestyle restaurants.
+This southern Mexico town is best known as the birthplace of mezcal, but foodies love Oaxaca’s unmistakable combination of Mexican flavors in its seven famous moles.
+The traditional female cooks in Oaxaca bring an authentic experience to the gastronomy here, and the World Heritage City’s rich culture and food flavors are present in the food found at Oaxaca’s many street food carts and homestyle restaurants.

 16. Osaka, Japan